groonga/gcs.groonga.org/docs/tutorial/index.md

 ### Import example documents

-Groonga CloudSearch has two commands to import example documents for simple search API, because the search API is described before document registration API.
+Groonga CloudSearch has a command to import example documents for simple search API, because the search API is described before document registration API.
+Use another terminal and execute the command `gcs-import-examples-http`:

- * `gcs-import-examples` prepares the search domain by other `gcs-*` command line tools.
- * `gcs-import-examples-http` does it by the configuration API via HTTP.

-Use another terminal and execute one of these commands.
-For example, if you use the command line tools version:

-    $ gcs-import-examples
+    $ gcs-import-examples-http

 If you see